mananthavelu/Text-Based-Information-Retrieval/4 Study points_Marimuthu Monika/README.txt

 Running through Command line;

-1. Go to the folder model
+1. Go to the folder 'model'
 2. run python setup.py

 Running through any other IDE;